Nuitka/Nuitka/README.rst

 -  Please always include the following information in your report, for the underlying Python version.
 You can easily copy&paste this into your report.
-It does contain more information that you think.
+It does contain more information than you think.
 Do not write something manually.
-You may always add of course.
+You may always add, of course,

    .. code:: bash

       python -m nuitka --version

 -  Try to make your example minimal.
 That is, try to remove code that does not contribute to the issue as much as possible.
-Ideally come up with a small reproducing program that illustrates the issue, using ``print`` with different results when that programs runs compiled or native.
+Ideally, come up with a small reproducing program that illustrates the issue, using ``print`` with different results when the program runs compiled or native.

 -  If the problem occurs spuriously (i.e. not each time), try to set the